Slender-Studio/slender-actor-model/README.md

   A Capability is an Actor at a lower level of abstraction.<br/>
   An Actor is a Capability at a higher level of abstraction.<br/>
   Meaning is evaluated at the abstraction level where the Actor operates.<br/>
-  An Actor is any system whose Purpose is meaningful at the abstraction level being analysed.
+  An Actor is any system whose Purpose is meaningful at the abstraction level being analysed.<br/>
+  Purpose is defined by the system, not by the observer.<br/>
+  When Purpose changes, the Contract must be checked for semantic alignment.<br/>
+  When Capabilities change, the Contract must be checked for expressive accuracy.<br/>
+  Persistent Contract violations may force the system to reinterpret an Actor’s Purpose.<br/>
+  Purpose arises from system‑level function, not from internal intention.<br/>
+  Purpose is the function that justifies an Actor’s inclusion in the system.<br/>
+  The absence of understanding does not imply the absence of Purpose.<br/>
+  Integration guarantees Purpose: when an Actor is incorporated into a system, the system necessarily realises a Purpose for it based on its Contract.<br/>
+  Instability converts Purpose into Noise: when a system changes and interactions destabilise, the system ceases to realise Purpose from the Actor’s Contract, and the Actor’s remaining activity manifests as Noise.
 </p>

+## The most important rule of all

+A person’s value is not defined by any system.
+Purpose is a system’s interpretation; value is inherent.

-# -- Work in Progress --
+-- Work in Progress --

+System Imperative (system‑level Purpose)

+System Self‑Model (how the system interprets itself)

+Reinforcement (feedback loops)

+Continuity (identity across change)

+Load (demand on Capabilities)

+Alignment (Contract–Capability–Purpose coherence)

+Emergent Function (system‑level behaviour)

 ## Core